dcasadevall/rpg-server/docs/2-infrastructure.md

 - Services are stateless and horizontally scalable.
 - Static data is served globally through **CloudFront**.
 - No Load Balancer on top of GameSim (prompt specifies ELB for Metadata Service but not GameSim)
 - Single region deployment with future multi-region adoption.
 (See [Multi-regional deployment](#multi-regional-deployment-future-improvement))

 ---

 ## Game Session Creation and Join Flow

 - **Session Creation**:
   A player client sends a `Create New GameSim Request` to the Metadata Service via the Application Load Balancer (`HTTPS`).
-  The Metadata Service allocates a new `GameSimId`, selects a GameSim instance with available capacity, records the mapping in the RDS database, and returns the connection details to the client.
+  The Metadata Service allocates a new `GameSimId`, selects a GameSim instance with available capacity, records the mapping in DynamoDb, and returns the connection details to the client.

 - **Session Joining**:
   A player client sends a `Join Existing GameSim Request` with an existing `GameSimId`.
-  The Metadata Service validates the ID and fetches the mapping from the RDS database, returning the corresponding GameSim instance connection details.
+  The Metadata Service validates the ID and fetches the mapping from DynamoDb, returning the corresponding GameSim instance connection details.

 - **Gameplay Phase**:
   The client connects directly via `UDP` to the assigned GameSim instance and participates in the game session.
   During gameplay, the GameSim service periodically sends asynchronous updates (e.g., player state, loot, match events) to the Metadata Service.

 - **Session Finalization**:
-  Upon match completion, the GameSim instance sends a final closing update to the Metadata Service, which updates the final state in the RDS database.
+  Upon match completion, the GameSim instance sends a final closing update to the Metadata Service, which updates the final state in DynamoDb.

 ![GameSim Flow](img/2-game-sim-flow.png)